Akshara-Bulkapuram/Satellite-image-segmentation/README.md

 # SATELLITE IMAGE SEGMENTATION

-This project focuses on the semantic segmentation of satellite images of Mumbai, aiming to delineate seven distinct land cover classes: Informal Settlements, Built-Up areas, Impervious Surfaces, Vegetation, Barren land, Water bodies, and regions labeled as ’unknown’. for this purpose we implemented DeepLabv3+, MobileNet-V2-UNet, VGG16-UNet , Pix2pix GAN Models
+This project focuses on the semantic segmentation of satellite images of Mumbai, aiming to segment seven distinct land cover classes: Informal Settlements, Built-Up areas, Impervious Surfaces, Vegetation, Barren land, Water bodies, and regions labeled as ’unknown’. for this purpose we implemented DeepLabv3+, MobileNet-V2-UNet, VGG16-UNet , Pix2pix GAN Models

 ## Dataset: